Sunny Malton: Rise to fame

-Releases After the Death of Moosewala
+Releases after the death of Moosewala

 Malton's first release after Moosewala's death was on November 1, 2022, called "Letter to Sidhu".

 In January 2023, Malton released "Signs", where he also paid tribute to his former friend, Sidhu Moosewala.

 In February 2023, Malton took part in his first public interview since the death of Moosewala.
 Malton had stated "he sees Moosewala in his dreams" and it took him 9 months to get over his death.

 Feuds

 Sikander Kahlon

 In 2020, Sikander Kahlon dissed Malton on Twitter over his issue with Sidhu Moose Wala unfollowing him on Instagram.
 Sunny responded on Twitter with "The clowns don’t care about what’s right or wrong, all their hoping for is one song with Sidhu.. the shit you dreaming bout, we did in reality".
-This led to Kahlon releasing a diss track released called "Sunny Milton".
+Additionally, Sunny Malton leaked a bunch of screenshots of private messages him and Kahlon had exchanged prior, where Kahlon asked for a feature.
+This led to Kahlon releasing a full EP titled "Sunny Milton" filled with diss tracks towards Sunny Malton.

 Sidhu Moosewala, Byg Byrd & Brown Boys

 The initial Brown Boys feud started between Moosewala and Sunny Malton, Byg Byrd and BigBoiDeep after their release of the album Brown Boys Forever.
 On Instagram, Byrd and Malton said Sidhu Moosewala was not paying them and was "leaking" their songs.
 Moosewala responded with "I am ready to swear on anything religious.
 Putting my hand on my heart I am ready to say that if I have ever leaked any song of mine, I want my tongue to be held and I will stop singing."

 In December 2020 and January 2021, Sunny Malton and Byg Byrd also got into a serious internet feud over ownership of Brown Boys Records.
 Despite being equal partners, Malton claimed his personal relationship was suffering for the last 4–5 months and that BygByrd signed artist, Tarna without his permission under alias of Brown Boys.